Medieval Studies Certificate

 Completion Procedure and Advising

 Students must apply for the Certificate at latest one week before final schedules are due in their final semester of study, by completing the form on the Medieval Studies website attesting fulfillment of all requirements, and submitting it for approval to the Certificate director.
 Final approval of the certificate rests with the Certificate committee and director.
-Students may also declare their candidacy for the certificate at any time by clicking here.

 Number of courses 5 course credits dispersed between the four zones (East Asia, South Asia, the Near East, Europe)